 With a total of 23 waterfalls within the city jurisdiction, visiting some that are easily accessible is a good itinerary for those in the city for a quick stop.
 Mimbalut, Tinago and Maria Cristina Falls, all located near the main highway and comprise the city’s tourism triangle, will give you a glimpse of what the place is all about – the city of waterfalls!

-Mimbalut Falls, the easiest to reach among the three, is part of Iligan Paradise Resort and Eco Park in Barangay Buru-un.
+The easiest to reach among the three is Mimbalut Falls which is part of Iligan Paradise Resort and Eco Park in Barangay Buru-un.
 It is only 500 meters from the highway and approximately 10 kilometers from the city proper.

 With a height of approximately 90 feet, the water, also coming from the outflow of Lake Lanao via Tinago Falls, cascades on a rocky wall forming small streams and natural pools where one can take a dip.
 Anyone can cross the streams and follow the stone tracks to reach the wall to feel the plunge of the cascading water.
 Do so with extra care please. 🙂